WebAssembly/component-model/design/mvp/CanonicalABI.md

         else:
           event, payload = await task.wait()
         [packed_ctx] = await call_and_trap_on_throw(opts.callback, task, [ctx, event, payload])

-    assert(opts.post_return is None)
   task.exit()

-async def call_and_trap_on_throw(callee, task, args):
-  try:
-    return await callee(task, args) except CoreWebAssemblyException:
-    trap()
 ```
-The only fundamental difference between sync and async lifting is whether
-parameters/results are automatically lowered/lifted (with `canon_lift` calling
-`on_start` and `on_return`) or whether the `callee` explicitly triggers
-`on_start`/`on_return` via `task.start`/`task.return` (defined below).

-In a sync call, after the results have been copied from the callee's memory
-into the caller's memory, the callee's `post_return` function is called to
+In the `sync` case, the `post-return` function is only called if
-allow the callee to reclaim any memory.
-An async call doesn't need a
-`post_return` function, since the callee can keep running after calling
-`task.return`.
+`sync-task-return` is not set in the `canonopt`s.
+Later, `post-return` may be
+deprecated and removed, as `task.return` is more convenient and expressive.

-Within the async case, there are two sub-cases depending on whether the
+In the `async` case, there are two sub-cases depending on whether the
 `callback` `canonopt` was set.
 When `callback` is present, waiting happens in
 an "event loop" inside `canon_lift` which also allows yielding (i.e., allowing
 other tasks to run without blocking) by setting the LSB of the returned `i32`.